How to Write an Executive Summary for Business

 5 Steps to Write an Effective Executive Summary

 The executive summary sums up all the content of a business plan or document so it should include the aspects of the business proposal or plan so that no point gets missed.
-There is a vital role of the executive summary in getting the end results of a business plan hence you should be aware of how to write an effective and professional; executive summary.
+There is a vital role of the executive summary in getting the end results of a business plan hence you should be aware of how to write an executive summary that is effective and professional.

 Step #1.
 Grab the attention of the reader at the opening